D212C: Driving the Paved Ascent to Col de l’Homme in the French Alps

 How is the road to Col de l’Homme?

 The ascent to Col de l’Homme begins in the town of Corps.
 The road, officially designated as the D212C (locally known as the Route de la Salette), covers a total distance of 14.3 km (8.88 miles).
-It is fully paved and features a well-engineered width that accommodates two-way traffic comfortably.
+It is fully paved in good condition.
 With an elevation gain of 822 meters, the road maintains a consistent average gradient of 5.74%.
-The geometry of the route consists of gentle curves, though the higher sections near the sanctuary become more exposed to Alpine weather conditions.
+The road features gentle curves, though the higher sections near the sanctuary become more exposed to Alpine weather conditions.

 What are the hazards on the road to Col de l’Homme?